jckouame/EclipseTrainingSlides/slides.md

 ---
 title: The Eclipse Platform

-The Platform defines the set of frameworks and common services that collectively make up infrastructure required to support the use of Eclipse as a component model, as a **Rich Client Platform (RCP)** and as a comprehensive tool integration platform.
+The Platform defines the set of frameworks and common services that collectively make up infrastructure required to support the use of Eclipse as a component model, as a **Rich Client Platform (RCP)** and as a comprehensive **tool integration platform**.

 ---
 title: The Eclipse Platform